laibaaimran22/Hackathon-2-Todo-App-speckit/README.md

-# In-Memory Todo Console Application
+# Todo Application – Intermediate Level (Organization & Usability)

-A Phase I command-line todo application that stores tasks only in memory (no persistent storage).
-The application provides basic todo functionality including adding, viewing, updating, deleting, and marking tasks as complete/incomplete.
+This is a console-based todo application that provides enhanced organization and usability features including task priorities, tags, search, filter, and sort functionality while maintaining all Phase 1 basic functionality.

 ## Features

+### Phase 1 Features (Basic Functionality)
 - Add new tasks with title and description
 - View all tasks with clear status indicators
 - Update existing task details